-The first and longest-standing photo and graphics program, Photoshop is no longer the only major photo editor.
-Photoshop maintains its title as an industry standard and, more often than not, includes the most advanced features.
+The first and longest-standing photo and graphics program, Photoshop is no longer the only principal photo editor.
+Photoshop maintains its title as an industry standard and includes the most advanced features more often than not.
 If you want the most photo-editing tools with graphic design options mixed in, Photoshop is still the one to beat.
 While the subscription is a turn-off for many, Photoshop comes bundled with Lightroom for just $10 a month, which we think is a very fair price.

 That doesn’t mean Photoshop is the best photo editor for everyone.
 If you don’t need to do much beyond crop, correct colors, and adjust a few blemishes, you can save a ton of cash by opting for a Photoshop alternative.
 Other programs are often easier to learn because when you ditch the more advanced tools, the program feels less daunting.
 Affinity Photo is the best paid Photoshop alternative, and we particularly like that it has an iPad version.
 PaintShop is among the best for Windows users that also need a RAW processor and organizer.
-Pixelmator is an excellent option for MacOS users who wants an approachable but powerful app, while GIMP is available for Linux in addition to MacOS and Windows — and carries an unbeatable price.
+Pixelmator is an excellent option for macOS users who wants an approachable but powerful app.
+At the same time, GIMP is available for Linux in addition to macOS and Windows — and carries an unbeatable price.

 - Top Best Free Alternatives to Spacemov in 2020